 Update File Path: updates the location of the protocol document.

 Open File: opens the protocol document if the location is valid.
-If the file is word document then it’ll be opened in Word, if it’s PDF file it’ll be opened in Adobe Reader or Acrobat.
+If the file is word document then it will be opened in Word, if it’s PDF file it will be opened in Adobe Reader or Acrobat.

 Assign Department: assigns a department that is in charged for the selected protocol.